Christopher Lillington-Martin

 Edited volume

-Principal editor, Procopius of Caesarea: Literary and Historical Interpretations (with assistance from E. Turquois), www.routledge.com/9781472466044 (2018)
+Principal editor, Procopius of Caesarea: Literary and Historical Interpretations, www.routledge.com/9781472466044 (2018)

 Forthcoming Chapters